cloudoperators/juno/.changeset/swift-impalas-yawn.md

 "@cloudoperators/juno-ui-components": patch
 ---

-fix(ui): forward button title to icon
+fix(ui): when an icon is used in a button, ensure the icon title matches the button title